Kartik-gawd/HTTP_Hosting/README.md

 * **External Subtitles** support.
 * **Download and Upload** files easily.
 * Console **QR code** for quick mobile access.
+* Entire folder can be downloaded as .zip.
+* Clipboard feature (more like a group chat).

 ---

 ## Download📥 (Windows-Only) (No Setup Required)